-When I was 20 I was the editor of my university's student newspaper.
+When I was 20, I was the editor of my college's student newspaper.
 A younger writer submitted a very honest and empathic article about their struggle with depression.
-I'd been diagnosed with bipolar, BPD, depression, and anxiety when I was 14 yet I'd never talked about it with anyone.
+I'd been diagnosed with bipolar, BPD, depression, and anxiety when I was 14, yet I'd never talked about it with anyone.
 The diagnosis was emasculating.
 It was shameful.
 It was isolating.
-Most frighteningly for me, it undercut my fast talking Buggs Bunny personae: "oh, you're like that because you're manic."
+Most frighteningly for me, it undercut my fast talking Bugs Bunny persona: "Oh, you're like that because you're manic."
 I wanted to believe I was like that because I was brilliant.

 Still, the idea of treatment and medication terrified me.
 I was a compulsive writer and performer—I was scared pills would zombify me.
 It took my girlfriend and her seemingly infinite pools of empathy to get me to ask for help.
 So much progress hinges on the kindness of very rare souls.

 I wanted to wrestle—I don't say defeat because I can't win—my mental illness by outing it.
-I started to recognise it as a part of my make-up, but one I could cordon off with safety tape reading: "work in progress."
-It's me but it's not all of me.
+I started to recognize it as a part of my makeup, but one I could cordon off with safety tape reading: "work in progress."
+It's me, but it's not all of me.
 The genius of the phrase "the black dog" is that it allows you to imagine an other, and that allows you to develop a relationship.
 If you can project it, you can negotiate with it—but the ability to do so can only come from frank and caring talk.

 Silence is the killer.
 In Australia, our toxic notions of masculinity, strength, and ANZACery make the mentally ill feel unwelcome.
 We tend to comfort those who have to tolerate the mentally ill more than we do actual sufferers.
 The "she'll be right" attitude is shit and will remain shit.